mattroseman/mroseman95.github.io/_posts/2020-02-05-radix-tree.markdown

   getWords(prefix) {
     prefix = prefix.toLowerCase();

-    let currentNode = this.root;
+    let word = '';  // this variable will track the edgeLables as we go, so we know what each word is let currentNode = this.root;

     // iterate over the characters of the given prefix, following the Radix Tree